 In addition, Partnership members can use an incident list to find out about complaints in the textile supply chain in order to identify risks in their own supply chain.
 Supply chain transparency is an elementary building block for a comprehensive and reliable risk analysis - read more in the New Guide to Supply Chain Transparency.In addition, companies can voluntarily share information about their suppliers in an aggregated supplier list.

 When cases of child or forced labour occur, access to remedy and redress for workers is vital.
 Appropriate mechanisms and systems put the best interests of the child or person affected by forced labour at the centre.
-This is why Partnership Initiative Grievance Mechanisms , founded in 2020, aims to support Partnership members in implementing effective grievance mechanisms.
+This is why Partnership Initiative Complaints Mechanisms , founded in 2020, aims to support Partnership members in implementing effective grievance mechanisms.